 “The best social intranet software is not the one providing the most social features, but the one which ties the most business processes and data to employees’ social behavior.”

 Don’t just think of an intranet as a platform for your employees to interact socially.
 It also streamlines your workflows.
 Instead of having multiple communication platforms, digital tools, and document management apps, intranets streamline processes into one network with one login.
 Wherever employees are, they know exactly where to go to find the answers they need.

 Remember, being social involves people, your biggest asset.

 How To Engage Staff With Your Social Intranet

 We live in a socially-connected world.
 Now, more than ever, workplaces acknowledge this trend and, acting accordingly, implementing social intranets rapidly.

 Most workplaces rely on their younger staff to be the catalyst for engagement with workplace social platforms.
-The benefits are clear: increased staff engagement, internal communication, and collaboration are just around the corner, but some businesses fall short, failing to ever get their intranet properly off the ground in their organizations.
+The benefits are clear.
+Improving employee engagement, knowledge management, internal communication, and collaboration are just around the corner.
+However, some businesses fall short, failing to ever get their intranet properly off the ground.

 Hello Millennials: A Generation Of Social Media Natives

 A generation has grown up living and breathing social digital tools for the first time.
 Many millennials agree it’s perfectly normal for their relationships to be equally online as in person, for concerts to be seen through a lens rather than through their own eyes, and to spend an evening scrolling instead of chatting.
 The likes of TikTok and Instagram are deeply integrated into young people’s lives, to the point where it’s an extension of everyday existence.
 And none more so than millennials.